Passengers entering Panama by air are less scrutinized than those crossing by land. Upon arrival, most travelers will have to fill out a tourist card.

 After 90 days, visas can be extended at migración (immigration) offices.
 Travelers entering Panama overland will probably be asked to show an onward ticket and potentially proof of sufficient funds (US$500) or a credit card.

 Citizens from certain other countries will need to obtain a visa, available at Panamanian embassies or consulates.
 Contact the one nearest you or call Migración y Naturalización in Panama City.

 Travelers officially need onward tickets before they are allowed to enter Panama.
 This requirement is not often checked at Tocumen International Airport, but travelers arriving by land should anticipate a need to show an onward ticket.

 If you’re heading to Colombia, Venezuela or another South American country from Panama, you may need an onward or round-trip ticket before you will be allowed entry into that country or even allowed to board the plane if you’re flying.
-A quick check with the appropriate embassy – easy to do via the internet – will tell you whether the country that you’re heading to has an onward-ticket requirement.
+A quick check with the appropriate embassy – easy to do online – will tell you whether the country that you’re heading to has an onward-ticket requirement.

 Visas are good for 90 days.
 To extend your stay, you’ll have to go to a Migración y Naturalización office in Panama City, David or Chitré.
 You must bring your passport and photocopies of the page with your personal information and of the stamp of your most recent entry to Panama.
 You must also bring two passport-size photos, an onward air or bus ticket and a letter to the director stating your reasons for wishing to extend your visit.
 You must have proof of funds (US$500) for the remainder of your stay (a credit card will suffice).
 You will have to fill out a prórroga de turista (tourist extension) and pay a fee.
 You will then be issued a plastic photo-ID card.
 Go early in the day as the whole process takes about two hours.